w3c-webmob/w3c-webmob-website/Overview.md

-If you are not employed by [W3C Member](http://www.w3.org/Consortium/Member/List) and have specific expertise to bring to this group, the [said instructions](http://www.w3.org/2004/01/pp-impl/65406/instructions) explain how to get Invited Expert status.
+If you are not employed by [W3C Member](http://www.w3.org/Consortium/Member/List) and have specific expertise to bring to this group, and want to be more heavily involved in its work (e.g. becoming a document editor), the [said instructions](http://www.w3.org/2004/01/pp-impl/65406/instructions) explain how to get Invited Expert status.